I would bet that most people view stress as a negative. For my clients who struggle with stress eating that’s especially true.

 2. List your negative thoughts.

 Write down the negative thoughts that you have most often.
-Once these are written down, look at them and ask yourself what they truly mean.
+Once these are written down, look at them and ask yourself what they mean.
 Is there a reason why you’re thinking this?
 Is it true?

 3. Challenge your negative thoughts.